ashira104/Lusternia-Packages/General Use (by Ashira)/README.md

 Below is a list of Mudlet packages, what they do, and if they have an aliases help pop-up.
-Those notated with * use the Stopinator, so be aware if you download more than one package including it that you will need to remove the additional instances of the Stopinator.
+Those notated with * use the Stopinator, so please be sure to download it from the Packages by Others section.

+ - Alchemy
+   - ALHLEP for a pop-up with commands.
+   - Will assist with base Alchemy, Lorecraft, and Brewmeister
  - Astral Node Echoes
    - NODE ON/OFF for activation/deactivation.
    - Will produce echoes letting you know linking status of astral nodes.